ballerina-platform/module-ballerinax-dropbox/docs/spec/sanitations.md

 These changes are done in order to improve the overall usability, and as workarounds for some known language limitations.

 [//]: # (TODO: Add sanitation details)
-1. Add content-type and schema to each empty content
+1. Add a content type and schema to each empty content in the request body.
 2.
 3.